 If you are located at another campus, discuss the safety and security arrangements and requirements with your supervisor.

 Please make yourself familiar with your local First Aid trained staff.
 Click here to find out what to do in the event of an accident/injury/incident (including forms to fill out).

 At Bedford Park campus, all Security staff have been trained in First Aid.
 First Aid is also available from Flinders Health Service.

-Your supervisor will go through the OH&S Induction Checklist with you on your first day, and explain any local area hazards to you.
+Your supervisor will go through the WH&S Induction Checklist with you on your first day, and explain any local area hazards to you.
 Both you and your supervisor need to sign this form and your supervisor will keep the form on file.

 If you are a supervisor, you need to complete the online course 'Occupational Health and Safety Program for Supervisors ' which is available through FLO (Flinders Learning Online).

 The University is committed to achieving equal opportunity in education and employment and to a work and study environment free of unlawful discrimination, harassment or bullying.
 Behaviour which makes you feel intimidated, humiliated or offended is contrary to this commitment.
 The Equal Opportunities Policies page lists important information and policies you should familiarise yourself with.

 The CDIP Toolkit provides excellent resources designed to promote mutually respectful relationships and inclusive practices.
 You may also like to visit information about Sexual Diversity or New Parent Support Structures.

 For academic staff, the Hours of Work page provides information on workload management and absences.
 It is recognised that the nature of academic work allows some flexibility as to the location where the work is carried out.
 Academic staff are, nevertheless, expected to be available at their deisgnated workplace for reasonable periods of time.
 When academic staff are not on campus, but on duty, they must be contactable.
 There is more information available on the Policies and Procedures page.